Aakash-Masud03/DiscordJockeybyAakash/README.md

 npm i ffmpeg-static
 npm install -g ffmpeg-binaries

-STEP TWO: ask Aakash nicely for the new bot token paste this into the config.js folder
+STEP TWO: ask Aakash nicely for the new bot token, paste this into the config.js folder

 STEP THREE: open terminal where all the code is and run